pasrawin/ProteomicMSD/README.md

 * A separation of a thousand ions: 1,057 peptide ions are generated from 476 unique peptides of 4 proteins
 * A separation of nine thousand ions: 9,319 peptide ions are generated from 4,045 unique peptides of 48 proteins

-The MS raw data were deposited at the ProteomeXchange Consortium via jPOST partner repository with identifier JPST000663 (currently, available for reviewers only).
+The MS raw data were deposited at the ProteomeXchange Consortium via jPOST partner repository with identifier [JPST000663](https://repository.jpostdb.org/preview/4730115445e7091ad1182a) (Currently, available for reviewers only.
+Please use the access key in Supplementary Information).

 ## Support
 If you have any questions about protNMF, please contact Pasrawin Taechawattananant (pasrawin@gmail.com), Kazuyoshi Yoshii (yoshii@kuis.kyoto-u.ac.jp), or Yasushi Ishihama (yishiham@pharm.kyoto-u.ac.jp)